zgilkerson/azure-pipelines-agent/docs/preview/pipeline.md

 # preps a base implementation using the raw values from the template.
 toolset: dotnet

+# Individual steps within the toolset lifecycle may be overridden here.
+In this case the following injection points
+# are allowed.
+Each overridable section is denoted in the template by the 'group' step type, which serves as a named
+# placeholder for implementations to inject custom logic and well-understood points without understanding the entire
+# job execution.
+#
+#  before_install:
+#  before_restore:
+#  before_build:
+#  before_publish:
+#  after_publish:

 # Specify the matrix input by defining it inline here.
+In this example we will run the default project, test, publish
+# step for the release configuration and dotnet versions 1.0 and 1.1.
 matrix:
   - buildConfiguration: release
     dotnet: 1.0